-Once this is done, make sure your whole team has access to it regularly so they can reference information relevant to them as they complete their part of the workflow.
+Once you document all workflows, make sure your whole team can access it regularly so they can reference any important information as they complete their part of the workflow.

 Once you’ve started documenting your workflows with your team, you’ll want to start considering the relationships and dependencies involved, both between the tasks and the team members completing them.